Types of Funerals: What To Expect and How To Prepare

 Graveside Service

 A graveside service is a type of funeral service held at the burial area of the deceased.
-It is more limited than a funeral service in the sense that friends and family gather around the grave instead of being in a church or other place.
-People usually gather at the gravesite and can pay their final respects to the deceased as well as give words of comfort and support.
+It is more limited than a traditional funeral service in that friends and family gather around the grave rather than in a church or other venue.
+At the gravesite, people can pay their final respects and offer words of comfort and support to one another.

 Direct Burial